 The Subdistrict is part of the District.
 The Subdistrict was established to receive tax revenues from the tax collector's office and to pay for history museum services provided to benefit the public.
 The District tax generated revenue is subject to annual review and approval.
-In 1988, the Subdistrict and the Museum entered into a contract, which after renegotiation in the fall of 2012, and amendment on November 13, 2013, renews for one year each December 31, unless the Subdistrict, upon recommendation of its committee on renewal, votes not to renew the contract.
+In 1988, the Subdistrict and the Museum entered into a contract, which after renegotiation in the fall of 2012, and amended on November 13, 2013, renewed on December 16, 2014 and amended on December 17, 2015, renews for one year each December 31, unless the Subdistrict, upon recommendation of its committee on renewal, votes not to renew the contract.
 Upon giving written notice of its intent not to renew the contract, the Subdistrict and the Museum are required to meet for a period of six months to resolve their differences.
 If those differences are not resolved, the contract terminates at the end of the calendar year in which such final determination is made.
 The contract provides for history museum facilities and services to be provided to the public by the Museum in exchange for compensation from the Subdistrict.
 The public support under this contract is determined each year based upon an annual budget.
-The Agreement created new joint budget and executive compensation committees composed of equal numbers of trustees from the Museum and the Subdistrict.

 The contract also requires Subdistrict approval for the purchase of any real estate, or an expenditure of an amount in excess of \$10,000, if not previously approved in the annual budget.
 The Museum shall comply with the provisions of the Open Meeting Law, sections 610.010 et. al., as from time to time amended.